 Smart, Sustainable Business

-Columbia Pulp’s 140,000-square-foot mill has created 100 family wage jobs in the agricultural communities of Dayton, Lyons Ferry, and Pomeroy, Washington and purchases roughly $15 million dollars of straw from local farmers every year.
+Columbia Pulp’s 140,000-square-foot mill has created 100 family wage jobs in the agricultural communities of Dayton, Starbuck and Pomeroy, Washington.
+Straw purchases from local farmers exceed $15 million dollars every year.

 An Economic Engine